 The Society arranges online talks on botanical subjects.
 The e-mail addresses of members who have expressed interest in them are used to send them the links for joining online or watching the talks later or details of forthcoming talks.
 Members who no longer wish to be sent these details can opt out by e-mailing email@example.com.
 The lawful basis for using personal data in connection with the online meetings is the legitimate interest of the members who have expressed an interest in them.

-Members are invited to sign up for the WFS Alerts service in order to be made aware by e-mail of vacant places on field meetings and other botanical news.
-You can opt out at any time.
+Members and others are invited to sign up for the WFS Newsletter via the website in order to be made aware by e-mail of updates to WFS meetings and other botanical news relevant to WFS members.
+You can opt out at any time, using the Unsubscribe link at the bottom of the email, or by contacting firstname.lastname@example.org.
 The lawful basis for using e-mail addresses for this purpose is the legitimate interest of the members who have signed up to the service.